 - Remove temptation.
 Since you do have to transfer money and wait a few days, it does offer a built-in buffer to help keep you keep from using that money for other purposes not originally intended!

 This is just a tracker where I record any debits/credits and the balance for each sinking fund so I can easily see at a glance where each fund stands without having to login into my accounts.

-Examples of sinking funds
+Examples of Sinking Funds

 Remember, there aren’t any set rules when it comes to sinking funds, they are simply a tool to help you save for a specific expense!

-Start a Christmas sinking fund
+Start a Christmas Sinking Fund

 One of the best sinking funds to have is a Christmas fund (if you celebrate).
 Christmas comes every single year – same day same time – so there’s no avoiding it yet somehow each year many people find themselves having to use a credit card to purchase gifts and spend the beginning of each new year trying to pay off the bills they created over the Christmas season.

 How would it feel when Christmas came next year and you have $1,000 sitting in an account waiting for you to use to purchase gifts?!?!
 Amazing, right?
-Wouldn’t that greatly decrease your stress around the holidays?
-Yep!
-Wouldn’t that allow you to better enjoy the holiday season?!
-Sure would!

 Sure, I get that $1,000 might not be enough to cover all your holiday expenses, but it would sure be a great start!

 The key is to start planning now!
 Sit down and look at alllllll the expenses you incur during the holiday season (join my resource library and download a FREE holiday budget planner) and determine how much you think you will need.

-Don’t waste your money purchasing a brand new car as you’ll lose a huge amount from depreciation the first two years of driving it.
+Don’t waste your money purchasing a brand new car as you’ll lose a huge amount from depreciation during the first two years of driving it.

 It’s amazing not having a car payment, but we know the day will eventually come when we will need to replace one (or both) of them and we want to be prepared!

 We plan on adding $100 each month to our new car sinking fund plus any extra we have at the end of the month!

 Using a sinking fund to save and plan for this huge purchase means we won’t have to go back into debt to buy a new car that is reliable and safe for our family!

-Sure, there are many ways to save money when traveling and it’s totally possible to vacation on a budget no matter the cost, a vacation sinking fund will ensure you’re not feeling any financial stress during your tips!
+Sure, there are many ways to save money when traveling and it’s totally possible to vacation on a budget no matter the cost, a vacation sinking fund will ensure you’re not feeling any financial stress during your trip.

 You can do this one of two ways: if you’re taking a trip that you know the total cost, use the calculation we discussed above to set up your savings amount.

 If you don’t know a specific amount download your free travel budget planner from my Resource Library and estimate your costs.

 If I haven’t yet convinced you how wonderful sinking funds are, I want to share my very favorite thing about them…I’ve found that the act of building and using sinking funds for specific purchases actually removes the feelings of guilt often associated with spending larger amounts of money.

 Dropping $2k+ in two months while Christmas shopping always made me feel like I was over-spending or wasting money (I wasn’t, actually, but I still felt that way).

 Now, making a specific holiday budget and saving money in a Christmas sinking fund will completely alleviate those feelings since I know my spending is planned for, saved for, and completely intentional.

-But when you’ve taken a good look at your finances, set a budget and saved money in a new car sinking fund, it takes the negative emotions out of the purchase!
+But when you’ve taken a good look at your finances, set a budget, and saved money in a new car sinking fund, it takes the negative emotions out of the purchase!